oceanprotocol-archive/OEPs/11/README.md

 # Ocean Curation Market <a name="ocean-curation-market"></a>

-The Ocean Curation Market is a fundamental component of Ocean Protocol to  in the Ocean Network.
+The Ocean Curation Market is a critical cornerstone of Ocean Protocol.
+This document bridges the theory in technical whitepaper[1] and the smart contract implementation in practice.

-This component is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper), [3/ARCH](../3/README.md) and [4/KEEPER](../4/README.md).
+The proposed solutions are based on Ocean Protocol technical whitepaper [1], Trent's talk [2] & blog [3], [3/ARCH](../3/README.md) and [4/KEEPER](../4/README.md).

 ## 1. Change Process <a name="change-process"></a>
 This document is governed by the [2/COSS](../2/README.md) (COSS).